bugsbugsbux/jjj/README.md

 after iterating over and deriving values from those iterated elements.

-As already discussed, a verb's rank selects rank-amount of dimensions from (the back of) the shape to operate on.
-The frame of the result is the leading dimensions that weren't selected.
-To get the final shape append the verb's result's shape to the frame.
-If there are multiple frames (for example with dyads) they have to agree, meaning the shorter one has to *be the start of the longer one*; the result uses the longer one.
+As already discussed, a verb's rank selects rank-amount of dimensions from (the back (or the front for negative ranks) of) the shape to operate on.
+The **frame of the result is the leading dimensions that weren't selected**.
+To get the final result's shape append the verb's result's shape to the frame.
+If there are multiple frames (for example with dyads) they have to agree, meaning the shorter one has to *be the start of the longer one*; and the result uses the longer one.

 ```J
 empty =: 3 : '1'    NB. always returns 1 (a scalars thus empty shape)